About this Free CE Webinar

 Dr. Jill Dardig and Dr. Bill Heward discuss their new book Let’s Make a Contract: A Positive Way to Change Your Child’s Behavior with Dr. Bridget Taylor.
 The panelists will discuss research on contracting, best practices to use with family members, and advice for behavior analysts working with families.

-This webinar is also eligible for 1 free General CE!
+This webinar is eligible for 1 General CE.

 After this session, attendees should be able to:

 - State the purpose and give an example of each part of a behavior contract: Task, Reward, Task Record, Official Seal, and Signatures.

 - Describe how parents and their children can use three lists to identify tasks and select rewards for family contracts.

 - Identify three common reasons why family contracts fail.

 Professor Emerita of Education at Ohio Dominican University